gahlshemy/gahlshemy.github.io/docs/examples.md

-**For a little over a year now I've been meaning to start collecting and compiling a list of examples/ counterexamples presented to me in course textbooks, lectures, my own reading, etc. And what better time than the present to start doing just that!**
+For a little over a year now I've been meaning to start collecting and compiling a list of examples/ counterexamples that I find interesting from my course textbooks, lectures, own reading, etc. And what better time than the present to start doing just that!

 *Example 1*